jeffpar/pcjs.v1/apps/pdp10/diags/ka10/dakab/README.md

 9.0	LISTING

-							MAINDEC-10-DAKAC.TXT
+							MAINDEC-10-DAKAB.TXT
 							PAGE 3

 1.0	ABSTRACT

-	THIS PDP-10 KA10 BASIC INSTRUCTION DIAGNOSTIC IS THE THIRD IN A SERIES OF PDP-10 KA10 PROCESSOR DIAGNOSTICS.
+	THIS PDP-10 KA10 BASIC INSTRUCTION DIAGNOSTIC IS THE SECOND IN A SERIES OF PDP-10 KA10 PROCESSOR DIAGNOSTICS.
 	THE DIAGNOSTIC TESTS SOME FOLLOWING INSTRUCTIONS.
-	LOGICAL TEST, HALF WORD INSTRUCTIONS AND THE ADDER.
+	MOVE, COMPARE, TEST, HALF WORD AND BOOLE.
+	IT ALSO TESTS THE ADDERS USING ADD AND COMPARE INSTRUCTIONS.

 2.0	REQUIREMENTS